twobombs/thereminq-examples/README.md

 # ThereminQ-examples

-Configurations and code examples for use on the ThereminQ platforms
+Experimental configurations & examples for use and developed on the ThereminQ platform

 Some of the graph output: